 15) You’re so lucky you didn’t have to give birth the hard way!

 Yep.
 I can’t believe it even as I type it that people say this, but they do.
 As mentioned before, I went years and years thinking I could never have kids.
-Since I was first diagnosed with the diabetes at 9.
 I wanted to be a mommy from before I can remember.
 I was blessed.
 Each pregnancy was horrible!
 And I loved every second of it.
 Just like I wanted to experience every second of giving birth.
-With my first I ended up with severe pre-eclampsia with an early, fast, get-him-out c-section.
-I was devastated.
-I was also in the hospital extra days, the first of which was on a magnesium drip that makes you feel like you can’t move any limbs without help.
-But I had my beautiful,perfect,healthy baby, so I moved on.
-I got pregnant the second time, and hoped for the best when it came to the birth.
-Because of the diabetes, I cannot go the full 40 weeks, so was scheduled at 39.
-I could not be induced after having a previous c-section.
-My only hope for a VBAC was to go into labor before 39 weeks.
-It did not happen.
-I tried to focus on the fact that I didn’t get the pre-eclampsia again.
-I was readmitted into the hospital the day after I got home with postpartum pre-eclampsia.
-I spent an additional three days there, while they tried to fix me.
-I had headaches worse than any migraine I had ever had, on top of the general feeling like shit from the reason I was in there.
-Baby #3.
-No chance for a VBAC after the 2 sections.
-I went into labor the day of my surgery.
-Didn’t realize that was what was going on.
-Three hours after my contractions began I was ready to push as they first put in my epidural for my cesarean.
-Full labor, no drugs, and still had to be cut open.
-Of course, that was overshadowed a bit by the fact that I hemorrhaged so badly afterwards that the nurse said she’d never seen someone lose that much blood and live.
-They kept the epidural in until that evening in case they would be removing my uterus.
-Thank goodness that didn’t happen.
-I ended up being transfused with many units of blood.
-Baby #4 was simple.
-A little early because blood pressure issues that kept me in the hospital for 5 days this time, and a magnesium drip once again.
-With a couple of these births, with the slow rate of healing so common with diabetics, my surgery site became infected, adding to the pain.
+It didn’t work out that way.
+4 times I had major surgery (followed by infection and migraines).
+4 times I felt cheated.
+With one I even went through labor until ready to push, drug-free, and still had to have a c-section.
 With each after my first, I had not just a newborn, but other small children that still needed to be lifted in and out of beds, high chairs, tubs, right after I had my stomach cut open.
 Maybe I’m a wuss, but I’ve never felt like I gave birth the “easy way”.
 I do, however, feel like I have the right to feel cheated from your experience, including the pain.
 I wanted to feel it all.
-I would never have complained about it once.
+I would never have complained about it once – I wanted it too badly.
 Please don’t act like I was lucky.
 This, right here, is how strongly women feel about their individual birth experiences.
 It’s not a contest.
 It’s a privilege.
 Just give each other a high-five and move on.

 Click HERE to go to the home page and see all of my categories.
 Something for everybody. 😉